When trying to read clothing labels these days, it’s easy to get buried in and confused by all the (potentially) sustainable fabrics.

 However, like most animal agriculture, it’s been associated with inhumane practices, so we always want to look for certifications that confirm no fowl play is involved and that no animals are harmed purely for the purpose of harvesting their feathers.

-That means no live-plucking at the very minimum.
+That means no live-plucking in particular.

 Patagonia is a brand that has put out a very clear statement about their use of down and how they ensure traceability from farm to factory.

-31. Peace Silk
+Peace Silk

 Silk—so soft the material name is used as an adjective.